 The ministry of Christian Science nursing

-Christian Science nursing facilities or houses* provide a sanctuary where an individual’s desire to rely solely on prayer for healing is upheld by the spiritual reassurance and practical care given by Christian Science nurses.
+Christian Science nursing facilities or houses* provide a sanctuary where an individual's desire to rely solely on Christian Science for healing is supported by the spiritual reassurance and practical care given by Christian Science nurses.

 These organizations offer 24-hour skilled Christian Science nursing care.
 They may also offer:

-- “Outpatient” care for those in need of a single visit, or requiring brief daily attention, such as a bandage that needs changing.
+- "Outpatient" care for those in need of a single visit, or requiring brief daily attention, such as changing a bandage.